-- Relative of Rutgers employee or student (include Rutgers affiliate name on sign-up form)
+- Family member of Rutgers employee or student

 How to join?

-- Fill out the sign-up form and send it in to Lena Struwe ( or 237 Foran Hall, 59 Dudley Road, Rutgers University, New Brunswick, NJ 08901, USA).
-Note, you need to get an iNaturalist account first, then send in the form, so that you can list the iNaturalist account name on the form and we can add you to the project.
+Fill out the sign-up form.
+Note, you need to get an iNaturalist account first, then fill in the form, so that you can list the iNaturalist account name on the form and we can add you to the project.

-- iNaturalist focuses on wild species that survive without human assistance, so we will follow this general rule.
+- iNaturalist focuses on wild and naturalized species that survive without human assistance, so we will follow this general rule (see below for specifics).